TEMPORARILY OUT OF STOCK

 Let us notify you by SMS when this product is back

-The art of cheese is not only about making the cheese.
-It is about giving the cheese all the opportunities to become exceptional.
-Like wine, if cheese is not matured in perfect condition, it won’t be able to achieve all its potential.
-And as this process takes place in a shorter time than wine, it is even more critical as cheese mongers have only a few weeks to a few months to achieve perfection.
+The art of cheese is not only about making the cheese, it is about giving the cheese all the opportunities to become exceptional.
+Like wine, if cheese is not matured in perfect conditions, it won’t be able to achieve its full potential.
+This process takes a shorter amount of time than wine, so it is even more critical as cheese mongers have only a few weeks to a few months to achieve perfection.
 This maturation process is called “affinage” or refining.
 It takes place in affinage caves.

-The Mons family has 3 affinage caves around the city of Lyon, the French capital of gastronomy.
-Each of these caves is tailored for each type of cheese.
+The Mons family has three affinage caves around the city of Lyon, the French capital of gastronomy.
+Each of these caves is tailored specifically to each type of cheese.

-All cheeses are carefully refined, monitoring daily the right yeast, mold, fungi and bacterium responsible for a perfect cheese maturation.
+All cheeses are carefully refined, with daily monitoring of the right amounts and quality of yeast, mold, fungi and bacterium responsible for a perfect cheese maturation.

-Every quarter, Hervé Mons is making a selection of cheeses for the season, with monthly variations depending on availabilities and weather.
-These selection feature multiple types of cheeses, from hard cheeses to soft ones, cow to sheep.
+Every quarter, Hervé Mons makes a selection of cheeses for the season, with monthly variations depending on availability and weather.
+This selection features multiple types of cheeses, from hard to soft, cow to sheep.

 These selection comes in multiple sizes:

 The Mons Family has been a pillar of the French Cheese World since the 60’s, and the Mons Company is the only cheese company with two Meilleur Ouvrier de France (Best Craftsmen of France) in their team (Hervé Mons won in 2000—the first ever Cheesemonger to win the MOF, and Etienne Boissy in 2004).
 Only 23 cheesemongers have won the MOF distinction.

 Maison Mons is recognised all over the world to be one of the best cheesemongers.
 The Mons family is so committed to the practice of affinage that they even have an academy where they train aspiring affineurs to carry forth the craft.